second-state/SewUp/README.md

 Beside, we suggest you using `anyhow` to handle your result and error, but not limited to, if you want to use other error crate please checkout `#[ewasm_main(rusty)]` and learn more.
+If you want to write a contract return different type of data base on different handlers, please checkout `#[ewasm_main(auto)]` and `EwasmAny` or the example of rdb feature to learn how to write a flexible smart contract with ewasm.

 ```toml
 [package]